 Borates

 Borates are considered as an optional way to control the PH level and fight off algae and the recommended level is from 30 to 50 ppm.
 The level can be increased with muriatic acid and boric or boric acid.
-For more information on pool chemicals please feel free to contact us at Discount Pool Supply, we offer fast and free shipping across Canada and carry all of the pool checmicals you need to keep your pool crystal clear all season long.
+For more information on pool chemicals please feel free to contact us at Discount Pool Supply, we offer fast and free shipping across Canada and carry all of the pool chemicals you need to keep your pool crystal clear all season long.

 Looks like there’s nothing in your cart.